join-monster/join-monster/README.md

 ## Usage

 See the `example` directory for a reference.
 I'll demonstrate the steps to set up this example.
+We'll set up a little API for a simple blog site for `Users` that can make `Posts` as well as `Comments` on people's posts.
+We will also let them follow other users.
+Here is a picture of the schema.

 ![schema-example](img/schema-example.png)

+I'll omit the code to set up the SQL.
+A small set of SQLite3 sample data is provided in the example at `example/data/data.sl3`.

 ### 1. Declare GraphQL and SQL schemas like you normally would

-I'll omit the SQL.
 Here is how the `graphql-js` schema would look.

 ```javascript
 import { GraphQLSchema } from 'graphql'